moysklad/api-remap-1.2-doc-in/source/includes/_general.md

   -H "Authorization: Basic <Credentials>"
 ```

-> Buyer's return object in its normal view, with a link to the shipment
+> Sales Return object in its normal view, with a link to the shipment

 ```json
 {